-The JUMP tickets MTB season tickets allow you to use the services of De Lijn, TEC and NMBS-SNCB in Brussels.
+The JUMP tickets BRUPASS season tickets allow you to use the services of De Lijn, TEC and NMBS-SNCB in Brussels.

 To change lines with your MOBIB-card, simply hold your card before a validating machine and your connection as well as those of the people accompanying you are automatically validated.

 Cyclists are allowed to bring their bicycles only on board the low-floor metro cars and trams (T2000, T3000 and T4000), thus exclusive of high-floor trams (7700 and 7900) and bus, every day of the year during normal operating hours except for work days (Monday through Friday) between 7 AM and 9 AM and from 4 PM to 6:30 PM, and this as long as doing so does not disturb other passengers.